“Treasure Trove” of Dinosaur Eggs found In India

 Extensive Sauropod Nesting Site Unearthed in India

-A team of Indian and German geologists found themselves “scrambling” for an explanation when they discovered evidence of an enormous dinosaur nesting site in southern India.
+A team of Indian and German geologists found themselves “scrambling” for an explanation when they discovered evidence of an enormous sauropod nesting site in southern India.
 The team were working in the state of Tamil Nadu, searching for a suitable location from where they could excavate an ancient riverbed when they made this “eggciting” discovery.
 The site near the Sendurai village in the central district of Ariyalur may turn out to be the largest collection of dinosaur eggs ever found in the country.
 This region has provided many body fossils of dinosaurs from rock formations dating from across the Mesozoic era, but never before have so many dinosaur eggs been found in a single location on the Indian sub-continent.

 The site may be very significant in terms of research into the mass extinction event at the end of the Mesozoic.
 The Late Cretaceous nesting site, the team have revealed, may provide evidence on the environmental conditions at the time of extinction of the dinosaurs.
 The nesting site is estimated to cover at least one quarter of a mile and after an initial survey, the geologists dug deeper and discovered that fossilised eggs were deposited in layers indicating that this particular location was used year after year.